RC Strasbourg coach leaps to Majeed Waris defence after another ‘blank’ performance

 The Ghana forward has been woeful in front of goal, failing to hit the back of the twine in his last 15 games.

-The 29-year-old played 79 minutes for the Racers but was unable to affect the game as they lost 2-0 at home to Bordeaux on Sunday.
+The 29-year-old played 79 minutes for the Racers but was unable to effect the game as they lost 2-0 at home to Bordeaux on Sunday.

 Fans of the club did not hide their frustrations over the striker’s display, calling on the coach to exclude him from their next match.